shsui5379/notes/docs/README.md

 - Math equations are KaTeX based.
 Can be rendered in places like VSCode's Markdown preview
 - The only pull requests that will be accepted are those that correct mistakes, make additions/modifications for clarity purpose, or similar
+- If the GitHub Pages site is too buggy, then just stick with the built-in Markdown renderer in GitHub itself
 - Archived collection: https://drive.google.com/drive/folders/18Y8gIuyliG7cjdmeHtaxrOCGKSfbJNSL